docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 ***********
 Type: String

-The key sequence that invokes this window's `onShortcutKey`_ callback (in Windows only).
+The key sequence that invokes this window's ref:`control-event-onshortcutkey` callback (in Windows only).

 --------------------------------------------------------------------------------